Call Cornerstone Fencing in Knox county, Ohio today for a free quote for all your fencing needs

-Cornerstone Fencing is an Amish fence contractor based in Knox county, Ohio.
+Cornerstone Fencing is a woven wire fence installer based in Knox county, Ohio.
 We provide hi-grade woven wire farm fences for all types of needs.
 Woven wire fences come in all shapes and sizes depending on the needs of the farm owner.

 Woven wire’s advantage over all other fences is its security; woven wire fences are specifically designed to keep animals in or out.
 A tight grid of wires nailed securely on sturdy posts can keep something as small as a rabbit out and or keep an animal as big as a horse in.
 The only way animals can get through is if the woven wire fence is actually broken.

-If security is your highest priority, then this should clearly be your fence of choice.
+Looking for a quality woven wire fence installer?
 Call Cornerstone Fencing today for a free quote on all your woven wire fencing needs.
-Check out our gallery for some samples of the work we have completed.
+Check out our gallery for some samples of the work we have complete.

 Five- to six-inch round treated posts, just like those used with the high tensile fence, is optimal when installing woven wire fencing.
 The primary difference is that the posts are normally spaced much closer together for maximum fence security.
 Post spacing varies on the size of the wire’s grid.
 For example, 15-foot post spacing with the 13-48-3 and the 2”x4” non-climb makes excellent choices for horse fences.